timohe/ethTicTacToe/README.md

 You're good to go!

-# Deploy the contract
+## Deploy the contract
 1. do 1.-4. from above

 2. go to https://remix.ethereum.org/ and chose web3 provider

 3. after connection click create

+4. contract should appear in your geth console

-# Connect Remix with local folder
+## Connect Remix with local folder
 1. install remixd
-$ npm install -g remixd
+`$ npm install -g remixd`
-$ remixd -s ~/Documents/gitkrakenRepo/ethTicTacToe and click the link button in remix.
+`$ remixd -s ~/Documents/gitkrakenRepo/ethTicTacToe and click the link button in remix.`
-$ click on the connect button with remix
+click on the connect button with remix